-This tool is easy to use and the free version is sufficient for use by home computer users.
+This tool is easy to use, and the free version is sufficient for use by home computer users.

-The Autorun Manager is an added bonus in the free version to help you boost the start up time of your computer (The less that starts up, the quick your computer will start up!).
+The Autorun Manager is an added bonus in the free version to help you boost the start-up time of your computer (The less that starts up, the quick your computer will start up!).

-It does the same job as Sysinternals Autoruns, although Autoruns
+It does the same job as Sysinternals Autoruns, although Autoruns has more options.

 It is worth a look but again if you do not know what you are doing then I suggest you don't tempt fate and end up with a computer that doesn't work properly.

 Click here to post comments